Armandoh4/checkpoint-taskmanager/README.md

 2) Using the new box, the user will be able to describe the contents of the task

-3) The user will also be asked to assign a value to the task [Trivial] [Easy] [Medium] [Hard].
-'Trivial' is the default if none are selected

-4) Once step 2 & 3 Are completed, there will be another option '✓' to upload the task to the page.
+3) Once done, there will be another option '✓' to upload the task to the page.

-5) When a task is present, there will be a a checkbox which allows the user to check off the task as 'completed'
+4) When a task is present, there will be a method which allows the user to check off the task as 'completed'

-6) Once the item has been checked off they will have a line go through it and the item will be removed from the list shortly after.
-Based on the difficulty of the task, a point will be given to the user.
+5) Once the item has been checked off they will have a line go through it and the item may be removed from the list shortly after.

-7) If the user does not complete a task above 'trivial' after 24 hours it will take away health regardless of the difficulty

 ### Future Implementations